-But if you hate crowds and being jostled by throngs of strangers, Versailles might be more frustrating than awe-inspiring.
+But if you hate crowds and being jostled by throngs of strangers, you might find the Palace of Versailles more frustrating than awe-inspiring.
 Luckily, you can still visit Versailles and manage to have an enjoyable, even relaxing day.
 You just need to be willing to go for a short stroll away from the main palace.

 After our tour of the Palace of Versailles, my hubby and I opened up our site map and aimed for the Petit Trianon.
 This was Marie Antoinette’s favourite little getaway from the rigors and responsibilities of palace life.
 But we were quickly sidetracked when we came upon a smattering of rustic medieval-looking buildings.
-This was the Hameau de la Reine, or Queen’s Hamlet.
+This was the Hameau de la Reine, or the Queen’s Hamlet.

 Marie Antoinette ordered the construction of the hamlet in 1783.
 She had a great love and fascination for the country life, and these buildings certainly reflect that.
-The hamlet, built in the Norman style between 1783 and 1787, included eleven houses and a farm, which provided food for the palace.
+The Queen’s Hamlet, built in the Norman style between 1783 and 1787, included eleven houses and a farm, which provided food for the palace.

-It didn’t appear as though any of these buildings were open to the public, however there were a few that were undergoing restoration.
-The most obvious and dramatic restoration was happening with a large building known as the “Queen’s House”:
+It didn’t appear as though any of these buildings were open to the public.
+However there were a few that were undergoing restoration.
+The most obvious and dramatic restoration was happening with a large building called the “Queen’s House”:

 The best part of the Queen’s Hamlet, though, is the actual farm itself.
 It’s gorgeous!

 Things really livened up during our visit when a weasel got into the hen house.
-We watched with great amusement as staff chased the little guy around with a tupperware tote trying to trap it!
+We watched with great amusement as staff chased the little guy around with a Tupperware tote trying to trap it!
 They weren’t having much luck while we were there.
 These little suckers are wily:

 The local French people already didn’t appreciate her wild spending habits during hard economic times.
 And her choices of pastimes at the hamlet seemingly mocked peasant life, which only added to their animosity.
 This growing resentment was one of the factors that eventually led to the French Revolution in 1789.